 We have a long-standing commitment to examining law in its political, social and economic context.
-From the practical focus of our Centre for Human Rights in Practice (CHRP), to the empirical research carried out within the Criminal Justice Centre (CJC).

 The breadth of our research is reflected in the diversity of those who make use of it, ranging from supranational institutions, courts, tribunals and governments to financial institutions, law reform agencies, legal practitioners, law teachers, trade unions, cultural organisations, civil society, and even writers of fiction.

 Our research has influenced debates and policies in a number of ways, including direct impacts on policy, engaging with policy-makers and professional organisations, and informing public debate.

 Click on each area below to see information on impact work by staff at Warwick Law School.

 The Research Excellence Framework (REF) is the system for assessing research in UK higher education institutions (HEIs) and is carried out every six or seven years.

 The first REF took place in 2014 replacing the Research Assessment Exercise (RAE), and the next is 2021.